 We did well though, stopping to breathe when we had to, but plugging along.
 We made it to the first rest stop (and last chance at a squat toilet or snacks/drinks – someone was even selling bottles of rum and vodka) just before 8am, so we made up the time our guide was so concerned about.
 At this stop we got our first look at Dead Woman’s Pass, which looked like it was an ungodly distance away.
 By 10:15, right on schedule, we pressed onward and upward.

 We saw our first alpacas on this part of the trail, and the scenery was getting truly spectacular.
 The trail had many, many stairs, and some steep sections, but really was not that bad – it was just relentless.
-We stopped often to breathe and take sips of water from our hydration packs, but we continued steadily upward.
+We stopped often to breath and take sips of water from our hydration packs, but we continued steadily upward.
 It also started to get much colder.
-Soon we were wearing all of our cold weather gear, including my cunning alpaca sock cap.
+Soon we were wearing all of our cold weather gear, including my stunning alpaca sock cap.

 At last, we could see the pass up ahead at what looked like an attainable distance.
 We paused often, but soon enough, we did it!
 We made the highest point of the hike, registering at 13,762 feet on my iPhone’s altimeter app.

 Quite an emotional high point too.
 We knew this was the highest we would have to hike, and the psychological half-way point.
 In our preparations, we always saw this as the make-or-break point.
-We couldn’t believe we had actually made it, and although it was difficult, it wasn’t as bad as we thought. it might be.
+We couldn’t believe we had actually made it, and although it was difficult, it wasn’t as bad as we thought it might be.
 We hugged our guide Fletcher, and each other, and took many pictures.

 I have to admit though, I still had some trepidation.
 I knew we were about to give up all of our hard-won altitude going down from the pass to lunch, and that then we would have to re-climb almost the same amount, before finally heading back down even lower to our camp.
 I couldn’t help but feel that we were not even halfway to being done for the day.